ericdybal/mail-service/README.md

 ### Custom email store

 By default, the service ships with the in-memory email store.
 You can implement a custom email store by implementing the following interface and registering the implementation with the store provider factory.
-See the **emailStoreProvider.js** file for an example of how to do this.
+Refer to **emailStoreProvider.js**.

 ```
 export const push = async (item) => {